Wellness and Nutrition

 Electrolyte drinks for pregnant women

-For this review and my best recommendations, I evaluated the top 25 electrolyte drinks on the market (including four "homemade options") and compared their cost per serving, quality of ingredients, and electrolyte ratios.
+For this review and my best recommendations, I evaluated the top 25 electrolyte drinks from the United States (including four "homemade options") and compared their cost per serving, quality of ingredients, and electrolyte ratios.

 The criteria for determining what is a quality ingredient and/or ideal ratio is based on published research and nutritional science.
 Anything that is based on my opinion is clearly stated.